Mohammad Afash

+Mohammad Nasser Afash (محمد عفش; born 31 October 1966) is a Syrian retired footballer, who played as a midfielder.
+He started his career for Al-Ittihad Aleppo, before moving to Greece, where he spent 11 years for rivals Proodeftiki and Ionikos.
+He finished his career with Al-Ittihad Aleppo.
+Afash has represented Syria, getting capped 27 times and scoring 9 goals.

 Club career

 Afash is one of the most notable Syrian football exports.
 Beginning his career with Al-Ittihad, he moved to Greece in 1993 to play for Proodeftiki before joining Ionikos in the 1996–97 season.
 He returned to Al-Ittihad in 2004.

 International career

 Afash made seven appearances for the senior Syria national football team in qualifying matches for the 1994 and 1998 FIFA World Cup.
 He was a member of the Syria squad at the 1996 AFC Asian Cup finals.